columbia/pickleball/evaluation/README.md

 $ python3 -m scripts.parse_tracer
 ```

-### Weights-Only (5 mins)
+### Weights-Only Unpickler

-This step runs the weights-only unpickler against both malicious and benign models.
-The following command starts a container using the `weightsonly:latest` Docker image and tests each model.
+This step runs the weights-only unpickler against both malicious and benign
+models.
+The following command starts a container using the `weightsonly:latest`
+Docker image and tests each model.

+**Command** (approximately 5 minutes):

 ```sh
 $ docker compose run weightsonly
 ```

+**Expected Results**:

 This produces the third row of Table 2:
 ```